Contact Us Contact Us Replicon Login

 * The dates on which Good Friday and Easter Sunday fall are determined according to the ecclesiastical moon.
 That varies each year but they fall at some point between late March and late April.

-An employer may not require an employee to work on a public holiday except in accordance with an agreement.
-If a public holiday falls on a regular working day and he does not work on that public holiday, he is entitled to be paid his normal wage rate for the day.
+An employer may not require an employee to work on a public holiday except under an agreement.
+If a public holiday falls on a regular working day and the employee does not work on that public holiday, they are entitled to be paid the normal wage rate for the day.

-If the employee does work on the public holiday, and it is not a day on which he would normally work, the employer must pay that employee a minimum of his ordinary daily wage rate, plus the amount earned by the employee for the work done on that day.
+Non-Regular Working Day: If the employee does work on a public holiday that is not a regular working day, the employer must pay that employee a minimum of his ordinary daily wage rate, plus the amount earned by the employee for the work done on that day.
 Any payment for public holiday work must be made on the employee’s usual payday.

-Paid time off in return for working on a Holiday may be agreed upon by agreement.
+Time off in Lieu – An employee can agree with their employer to get paid time off instead of extra pay for working on a public holiday.
 A public holiday can be exchanged for another day off if the employer and the employee agree.

 Annual Leave

-The annual leave cycle means the period of 12 months’ employment with the same employer immediately following an employee’s commencement of employment or the completion of that employee’s prior leave cycle.
+An annual leave cycle means 12 months’ employment with the same employer immediately following an employee’s commencement of employment or the completion of that employee’s prior leave cycle.

 Special Leave